Residential Security Deposits in Ontario, Updated

 How refundable key deposits work

-A refundable key deposit under the Residential Tenancy Act has to be reasonable and the Landlord and Tenant Board really want to see this at the actual material cost of getting keys copied.
+A refundable key deposit under the Residential Tenancy Act has to be reasonable.
+The Landlord and Tenant Board really want to see this at the actual material cost of getting keys copied.
 For example, your house has a standard deadbolt the typical cost for a key is under $5, a $200 deposit would not be considered reasonable.

 Many condominiums these days have very expensive key replacements costs, keep in mind that you may need 2-3 copies of keys and fobs for the tenants, at $50 a fob and $25 a key requiring a deposit of $300 could be justified.